kubevirt/kubevirt/docs/quarantine.md

-In order to remove as much as possible the influence of changes in PRs to determine the stability of the suite, we will take into account only results from the periodics that run e2e tests from main (hese jobs can be checked [on testgrid]) and presubmits that are executed on merged code (on tide merge batches as reported by flakefinder).
+In order to remove as much as possible the influence of changes in PRs to determine the stability of the suite, we will take into account only results from the periodics that run e2e tests from main (hence jobs can be checked [on testgrid]) and presubmits that are executed on merged code (on tide merge batches as reported by flakefinder).